 Guitar Fretwork by R Guitars

 This is our specialty.
-Having completed his apprenticeship at Fretworks in 2007, Steve has done over 400+ complete refrets, with a focus on vintage instruments.
+Having completed his apprenticeship at Fretworks in 2007, Steve has done over 500+ complete refrets, with a focus on vintage instruments.
 Vintage Martin, Gibson, Fender, Gretsch and Rickenbacker guitars and basses all require a delicate touch, and extreme precision.
-Refrets are billed at a flat rate of $580add $100 for necks with binding, and comes with a Lifetime Warranty, including the final setup.
+Refrets are billed at a flat rate of $680add $100 for vintage instruments (pre 1990), 7 strings, fanned frets, and necks with binding.
+We offer a Lifetime Warranty on the final setup.
 Standard turnaround time is for fretwork depends on the guitar, and can take 5 to 7 days.

 R Guitars does a fret level on every single guitar that we setup (up to 0.003″) followed by a recrown/polish with two successively fine jewelry polishing wheels to bring your frets back to a mirror shine.
 For most guitars, this works great.
 However, some guitars have frets that are so stubbornly high they need to be pressed and glued in place before leveling to ensure accurate results.
 If this is the case, a full fret level is in order.
 Most instruments can go through 2 or 3 full fret level/recrowns before needing a refret.